Skip to main content

 • rendered label: sanitized: this-needs-sanitizing

-Template labels allow to automatically attach labels to each host's MachineInventory every time an host register to the Elemental Operator.
+Label Templates allow to automatically attach and update labels and annotations to each host's MachineInventory every time an host registers to the Elemental Operator.

 info

 Registration happens not only during the onboarding phase: each host re-registers every 30 minutes (and every time it reboots).
-During the re-registration, the template labels in the associated MachineRegistration are re-evaluated and added/updated in the MachineInventory.
+During the re-registration, the Label Templates in the associated MachineRegistration are re-evaluated and added/updated in the MachineInventory.

-There are basically three main cases where the template labels are handy:
+There are basically three main cases where the label templates can be of use:

-• as hardware data added to the Elemental catalog
+• to attach hardware data to the Elemental Catalog

 Hardware data for the Elemental catalog